altocodenl/cell/readme.md

 ### Demo

-- Test no-op put (that returns empty diff) and then execution continues
-- Test wipe: context, call to respond

 - EITHER:
    - Make put also smell outside (or rather, perhaps native can do this) to do a no-op.
 Return false to indicate a no-op.
    - Implement add.
 Make it "smell outside" and see if there's already a result.
 If so, don't push.
 Return false to indicate a no-op.